North Atlantic Right Whale

 Addressing Ocean Noise

-Underwater noise threatens whale populations, interrupting their normal behavior and driving them away from areas important to their survival.
-Increasing evidence suggests that exposure to intense underwater sound in some settings may cause some species of whales to strand and ultimately die.
-NOAA Fisheries is investigating all aspects of acoustic communication and hearing in marine animals, as well as the effects of sound on whale behavior and hearing.
-In 2016, we issued technical guidance for assessing the effects of anthropogenic sound on marine mammals’ hearing.
+Underwater noise threatens marine animal populations, interrupting their normal behavior and driving them away from areas important to their survival.
+NOAA Fisheries is investigating all aspects of acoustic communication and hearing in marine animals, including the effects of sound on whale behavior and hearing.
+In 2016, we issued technical guidance or assessing the effects of anthropogenic sound on marine mammals’ hearing.

 Marine Mammal Unusual Mortality Events

 There is an ongoing Unusual Mortality Event for North Atlantic Right Whale.
 Under the Marine Mammal Protection Act, an unusual mortality event is defined as "a stranding that is unexpected; involves a significant die-off of any marine mammal population; and demands immediate response."
-To understand the health of marine mammal populations, scientists study unusual mortality events.
+Scientists carefully study unusual mortality events, to determine the cause of these events and better understand the health of marine mammal populations.

 Reducing Entanglement in Fishing Gear